jeet1995/spark-stock-trading-simulator/stock-trading-simulation/README.md

 of financial data.
 * More configurability when it comes to building a portfolio - like choosing a list of S&P companies to invest in,
 using a pre-existing fund rather than a daily fund limit etc.
 * An issue which I could not fix is running multiple configurations and writing their results in cluster mode although it works in local mode.
+It kept on stating that the output directory is already created even though I have separate folder structures for my simulations through their `simulation-id`'s.
 * The results in the video and the README do not match due to a glitch when running the application while making the video.
 It has been rectified in the repository but not in the video.